 In this time of uncertainty and upheaval, the Church needs to be a trusted and reliable source of information.
 Here we provide links to factual information and guidance for church leaders.

-See also this video from the UK’s National Health Service for more about COVID-19, including how the virus attacks the body and why physical distancing is so important for slowing the spread of the pandemic.
+This video from the UK’s National Health Service has basic information about COVID-19, including how the virus attacks the body and why physical distancing is so important for slowing the spread of the pandemic.

 The World Health Organisation (WHO) website provides reliable information about COVID-19.
-This includes advice for people on how to protect themselves and others.
+This includes advice for people on how to protect themselves and others, and has the latest guidance on using face masks.

 UNICEF also have a helpful page of clear information aimed at parents, but applicable to everyone.
 This includes a section (towards the bottom of the page) on the best way to talk about COVID-19 (do’s and don’ts).